Proof Key for Code Exchange Overview

 Explanation of PKCE

 The reason that such a vulnerability exists is because the OAuth server (i.e., the Curity Identity Server) doesn't know the difference between the legitimate app that starts the flow in step one and the malicious app that redeems the authorization code in step five.
-To close this hole, the OAuth server needs a way of determining that the app that starts the flow is the same one that finishes it.
+To close this gap the OAuth server needs a way of determining that the app that starts the flow is the same one that finishes it.
 This is what PKCE does.
 The way it accomplishes this is by specifying that:

 - The legitimate client app creates a secret key that only it knows.